AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/connectors.md

 Column mapping is used to create lead database.
 Leads are users that you’ve exported from the User Report.

 The fields from the User Report are listed under the column Adobe Learning Manager.
 The fields under the column Marketo are what Marketo provides.
-Using both the columns, you can map any field in&nbsp;Learning Manager to that from Marketo.
-From a&nbsp;Learning Manager column you join a related column from Marketo.
+Using both the columns, you can map any field in Learning Manager to that from Marketo.
+From a Learning Manager column you join a related column from Marketo.
 After joining the columns, a lead database gets created.

 You can then view all the exported users in Marketo.